 When you use a template site-builder you take the risk of creating a site that looks like all the others.
 Luckily this can be avoided with a little extra planning.
 Yes, it’s possible for your site to stand out from the crowd, even among those who are using the same theme.

 Site Photography – By and large, your photography style determines the appearance of your site more so than even the general theme.
 The way you stylize both product photos and promotional photos can display your unique personality.
-For example, a plain white background looks better for traditional, professional sites, while product photos in context (i.e., taken at the park) can add a quirky flavor that may suit your site well.
+For example, a plain white background looks better for traditional, professional sites, while product photos in context (i.e., taken at the park) can add a quirky flavour that may suit your site well.

 Copy – After visuals, the words you use are the next best strategy for showcasing your personality.
 Young and hip brands will use a more casual lingo, maybe even emojis, while brands aiming to increase consumer trust or portray sophistication may use more formal language.
 The tone of your copy isn’t just for the Home and About pages, but everywhere you use words, including product descriptions.